Are you looking for a Primerica review to determine if the insurance company is a scam, multi-level marketing company, or pyramid scheme?

 The company’s main concern is recruiting as many agents as possible.
 That’s why Primerica promotes recruiting heavily.

-Now you have a basic understanding of how Primerica is not a scam, but a multi-level marketing operation, let me give you my opinions on working with Primerica.
+Now you have a basic understanding of how Primerica is not a scam, but a heavy recruiting operation, let me give you my opinions on working with Primerica.

 I’ve sold insurance since 2011, and recruit agents nationally into my agency that want to become top producers.